loganthomas/resume/README.md

 ## Summary of Qualifications
 I am a highly-motivated and naturally curious individual with experience using Python, Spark, SQL, R, and Data Science/Machine Learning techniques.
-I exhibit an analytical and detail-oriented nature, while placing strong value on building relationships and motivating others.
+I exhibit an analytical and detail-oriented nature, while placing strong value on building relationships.

 ## Skills